fkylevik/SaveAPlate/README.md

 They can also save favorite recipes and log back in anytime to access them.

 ## Features
-- AI-Ingredient-Based Recipe Generator
+### AI-Ingredient-Based Recipe Generator
+  Enter ingredients you have at home, and get recipes tailored to your leftovers.

-- User Accounts
+### User Accounts
+  Sign up, log in, and manage your personal recipe history.

-- Save Recipes
+###Save Recipes
+  Save your favorite recipes for quick access later.

 ## Built using

 - Python
 - Django
 - HTML